Cofldev/Cofl/README.md

 ## Information and Features
 #### The command to open the Chat GUI is `/cofl`
-##### NotEnoughRacism is a Hypixel Skyblock Auction Flipping mod with the aim to make auction flipping more accessible and easier to do.
+##### Cofl is a Hypixel Skyblock Auction Flipping mod with the aim to make auction flipping more accessible and easier to do.

 <details>
   <summary>Features</summary>

    - Market Manipulation checks
    - Customizable searches
    - Blacklist certain items